carlo-colombo/curl-me-that/README.md

 Events:  <none>
 ```

-Config maps are not update if the key extracted from the annotation is already present in the config map to avoid accidentally overriding data.
+ConfigMaps are not update if the key extracted from the annotation is already present in the ConfigMap 3to avoid accidentally overriding data.

-Urls without schema (e.g. `example.com`) are defaulted to `http` to mimic the default behaviour of `curl`.
+URLs without schema (e.g. `example.com`) are defaulted to `http` to mimic the default behaviour of `curl`.

 Events are logged in case somethings goes wrong as host unreachable or non 2xx status code from the server.
-Invalid annotations values are also logged in events.
+Invalid annotations values (missing key, missing `=`) are also reported.

 ```
 Name:         example